-7.4.4 Client relations - disclosure [5.2.3]
+7.4.4 Client relations - disclosure

-- (1) Before a licensee provides insurance intermediary services to a client, it must disclose to him in writing the services, products offered, and the expertise of the licensee. - (2) This rule does not apply where a licensee provides intermediary services to a client who is an eligible counterparty. - (3) A licensee must not recommend a transaction to a client unless it has taken reasonable steps to make him aware of the risks involved, including conflicts of interest.
+- (1) This rule does not apply where a licensee provides intermediary services to a client who is an eligible counterparty. - (2) Before a licensee provides insurance intermediary services to a client it must disclose to him, in writing, the services, products offered, and the expertise of the licensee. - (3) A licensee must not recommend a transaction to a client unless it has taken reasonable steps to make them aware of the risks involved; including conflicts of interest.

-7.4.5 Client relations - fees, charges and remuneration [5.2.4] REDRAFTED
+7.4.5 Client relations - fees, charges, and remuneration

-- (1) Before entering into an agreement to provide investment services to a client, a licensee must disclose to the client in writing all fees and charges for providing those services, together with the basis of their calculations. - (2) A licensee must disclose all remuneration to be received in connection with a transaction prior to the execution of the transaction.
+(1) Before entering into an agreement to provide investment services to a client, a licensee must disclose, to the client in writing, all fees and charges for providing those services, together with the basis of their calculations.

+- (2) A licensee must disclose all remuneration to be received in connection with a transaction prior to the execution of the transaction.
 If the amounts are not known then the basis of the calculation must be provided.
-This does not apply - (a) to transactions relating to general insurance business unless the client requests disclosure; or - (b) to execution-only business unless the client requests disclosure. - (3) Remuneration must be disclosed in a manner appropriate to the category of client to which it relates.
+This does not apply - (a) to transactions relating to general insurance business, unless the client requests disclosure; or - (b) to execution-only business, unless the client requests disclosure. - (3) Remuneration must be disclosed in a manner appropriate to the category of client to which it relates.

-7.4.6 Client relations - periodic information [5.2.5] REDRAFTED
+7.4.6 Client relations - periodic information

-- (1) This rule does not apply - (a) where a licensee provides long term intermediary services to a client who is an eligible counterparty; or - (b) where a client has self-service access to a statement service and has agreed for this rule not to apply. - (2) A licensee which provides long term intermediary services to a client must forward any valuation reports issued by the product provider to the client unless the client advises the licensee, in writing, that they require them less frequently.
-If the client advises the licensee, in writing, that they do not want to receive a valuation report, the licensee must keep any valuation reports with the clients records.

-(3) Where the licensee has categorised the client as a professional client it may decide not to send out its records.
+- (1) This rule does not apply - (a) where a licensee provides long term intermediary services to a client who is an eligible counterparty; or - (b) where a client has self-service access to a statement service and has agreed for this rule not to apply. - (2) A licensee which provides long term intermediary services to a client must forward any valuation reports, issued by the product provider, to the client unless the client advises the licensee, in writing, that they require them less frequently.
+If the client advises the licensee, in writing, that they do not want to receive a valuation report then the licensee must keep any valuation reports with the clients records. - (3) Where the licensee has categorised the client as a professional client it may decide not to send out its records.